Application of Kohlberg Heinz Dilemma in Nursing Practice

 Stage 6 - Universal Ethical Principles

-The final stage of the Kohlberg moral development theory is universal ethical principles.
+The final stage of Kohlberg's moral development theory is the universal ethical principles.
 People are guided by abstract reasoning and work towards the betterment of the society.
 They follow the rules of the law even if they sometimes conflict with them.

 Members of the society suggest that they need to do the following: